 Storage devices have come a long way in the past decade or so.
 Gone are the days when the biggest hard drive on the consumer desktop platform was limited to a massive 80 GB.
 Nowadays, drives have improved tenfold not only in capacity, but also in speed, efficiency, and endurance.
 The venerable hard drive seems to be on its last legs as more and more SSDs are filling the market at cheaper and cheaper prices.
 SSDs have taken over the PC storage industry by a storm in recent years due to a decrease in the cost of components such as NAND Flash.
 As a result, it is quite easy to get an affordable SATA drive that performs considerably faster than a hard drive, for not much more money.
-In fact, here are our picks for the 5 best SATA SSDs currently on sale right now.

 With the main focus of innovation now on the solid-state drives, hard drives are finding it more and more difficult to find a place for themselves.
 They are still cheaper than even the cheapest SSDs if we compare them gig-for-gig, but their slow speeds and loud, unreliable operation leave a lot to be desired.
 Hard drives are now primarily limited to mass storage services, as more and more gamers are using a bigger, slower hard drive to store large files such as games on, while using a smaller, faster SSD for their operating system.
 This approach is quite ideal for gamers who want the best of both worlds but say you are on a fairly tight budget, are you stuck with an old mechanical hard drive?